The Greater New Orleans Youth Orchestras’ Mission

 - Northshore Philharmonia

-Three orchestras rehearse on Saturday afternoons in New Orleans at Loyola University New Orleans.
+Three orchestras rehearse on Saturday afternoons in Uptown New Orleans.
 Two orchestras serve the Northshore, rehearsing on Thursday afternoons at Mandeville High School.
 The Sinfonia and Northshore Sinfonia build a firm foundation in ensemble playing for string students with two to five years playing experience.
 The Philharmonia and Northshore Philharmonia, the intermediate level ensembles, are full symphonic orchestras consisting of strings, woodwinds, brass, and percussion.
 The Symphony (also a full orchestra), offers advanced musicians the opportunity to learn and perform standard orchestral work.

 More than 200 young people aged seven to nineteen currently participate in this growing independent non-profit organization.
 Attracting participants from as far as 120 miles away, GNOYO is committed to making its program accessible to all area youth, regardless of their families’ financial capabilities.